Weekly Market Report

 Lemons: Prices remain high.

 Oranges: California oranges are seeing stable prices.

-Peaches: Product is coming from Virginia and Delaware with great quality.
+Peaches: Product is coming from Virginia, Maryland, and Delaware with great quality.

 Red and yellow peppers continue to see extremely high prices this week.

 Rain and storms in Guatemala continue to limit availability and supplies on several items.
 These include but are not limited to: snow peas, sugar snaps, baby carrots, French beans, English peas, baby squash, and baby corn.

 Ask your sales representative about our upcoming local farm tour!

 Did you remember your dairy items?
 Why not add some heavy cream, butter, � &

 � or fresh eggs to your order this week

 For more information contact your salesperson or call 410-799-8000.